dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 The Rosyln solution is designed to support easy debugging via F5.
 Several of our projects produce VSIX which deploy into Visual Studio during build.
 The F5 operation will start a new Visual Studio instance using those VSIX which override our installed binaries.
-This means trying out a change to the language, IDE or debugger is as simple as hitting F5.
+This means trying out a change to the IDE or debugger is as simple as hitting F5.
+Note that changes to the compiler aren't recommended to be tested using Roslyn Deployment.

 The startup project needs to be set to `RoslynDeployment`.
 This should be the default but in some cases will need to be set explicitly.